Background pattern

 • Skin rash.

-• Severe skin reactions, such as rash that causes blisters (this may affect the mouth and tongue).
+• Severe skin reactions, such as blistering rash (this can affect the mouth and tongue).

 Fluconazole may affect your liver.
-Signs indicating liver problems include:
+Signs that indicate liver problems include:

 • Fatigue.